nilportugues/eloquent-mongodb-repository/README.md

 Now that Eloquent is running, we can use the Repository.

-### A note about Jenssegers MongoDB Models
+### A note about MongoDB Models

 The best way to ensure maximum compatibility with other Repository implementations is to override MongoDB's ObjectId field: `_id`.
 This means, not using MongoDB's ObjectId to fetch elements.

-This also means that you'll need a UserAdapter to create MongoDB or Business objects.
+This also means that you'll need an Adapter build from MongoDB object the expected Business objects.
 More on that further down, or check the [/example](https://github.com/nilportugues/php-eloquent-repository/tree/master/example) directory.

 ### One Repository for One Eloquent Model